ermig1979/Simd/README.md

 `simd/prj/cmake/`

-The library can be built for x86/x64, PowerPC(64, big-endian) and ARM(32/64) platforms using the G++ or Clang compilers.
+The library can be built for x86/x64, ARM(32/64) platforms using the G++ or Clang compilers.
 Using the native compiler (g++) for the current platform is simple:

 	mkdir build